Calais: 16th century

-In 1532, the English King Henry VIII visited Calais and his men calculated that the town had about 2,400 beds and stabling to keep some 2.000 horses.
+In 1532, the English King Henry VIII visited Calais and his men calculated that the town had about 2,400 beds and stabling to keep some 2,000 horses.
 Following the royal visit, the town's governance was reformed in 1536, aiming to strengthen ties with England.
 As part of this move, Calais became a parliamentary borough sending burgesses to the House of Commons of the Parliament of England.
+However, despite these attempts to ingratiate Calais within the kingdom, the historian David Potter states that Calais was "never totally anglicised".

 In September 1552, the English adventurer Thomas Stukley, who had been for some time in the French service, betrayed to the authorities in London some French plans for the capture of Calais, to be followed by a descent upon England.
 Stukley himself might have been the author of these plans.

 On 7 January 1558, King Henry II of France sent forces led by Francis, Duke of Guise, who laid siege to Calais.
 When the French attacked, they were able to surprise the English at the critical strongpoint of Fort Nieulay and the sluice gates, which could have flooded the attackers, remained unopened.
 The loss was regarded by Queen Mary I of England as a dreadful misfortune.
 When she heard the news, she reportedly said, "When I am dead and opened, you shall find 'Philip' [her husband] and 'Calais' lying in my heart."
+In the 1564 Treaty of Troyes, Queen Elizabeth I agreed to a final acknowledgement that the French would retain Calais, with the English receiving a payment of 120,000 crowns.
+The historian David J. Wildman describes the loss of Calais as a 'Tudor Brexit', and that it had the unintended consequence of forcing the English to look to the New World for economic opportunities.

 The region around Calais, then-known as the Calaisis, was renamed the Pays Reconquis ("Reconquered Country") in commemoration of its recovery by the French.
 Use of the term is reminiscent of the Spanish Reconquista, with which the French were certainly familiar—and, since it occurred in the context of a war with Spain (Philip II of Spain was at the time Queen Mary's consort), might have been intended as a deliberate snub.

 The town was captured by the Spanish on 24 April 1596 in an invasion mounted from the nearby Spanish Netherlands by Archduke Albert of Austria, but it was returned to France under the Treaty of Vervins in May 1598.